You and Your Health Care Team

 Your first prenatal check-up will usually include:

-- blood work – to test for anemia (low iron), blood type and rh factor, protection against german measles (rubella), and viruses such as hepatitis B, syphilis, and HIV (optional).
+- Blood work – to test for anemia (low iron), to determine your blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as the German measles (rubella), hepatitis B, syphilis, and HIV.

 At follow-up prenatal care visits, your health care provider will check:

-- your urine as needed for bacteria and protein
+- Your urine as needed for bacteria, sugar, and protein.

-At your visits you will have the opportunity to talk about your concerns, to ask questions and be linked to helpful community services.
+At your visits you will have the opportunity to talk about your concerns, to ask any questions that you may have, and be linked to helpful community services.
 Your prenatal visits are a great way to learn as much as you can about having a baby.

 Your health care provider shares the same goal for you and your baby to be healthy.